randyahx/BNBTestnetFaucetBot/README.md

 # FaucetBot
-This is a Discord bot that dispenses Rinkeby ETH.
+This is a Discord bot that dispenses Testnet BNB.

 Features:
 * Full control over the wallet